This module defines the object model of Volume, covering all representation of amplitude, volume, velocity, and related parameters.

 >>> v = volume.Volume(velocity=64) >>> v.getRealizedStr() '0.5'

-Given another Volume object, gather all attributes except parent.
+Given another Volume object, gather all attributes except client.
 Values are always copied, not passed by reference.

 >>> n1 = note.Note() >>> v1 = volume.Volume() >>> v1.velocity = 111 >>> v1.client = n1

 >>> v2 = volume.Volume() >>> v2.mergeAttributes(v1) >>> v2.client == None True >>> v2.velocity 111